riehlegroup/thesis-template-latex/README.md

 # LaTeX Thesis Template

 ## How to build
-Use the `make all` command to output the compiled PDF.
+Use the `make` or `make build` command to compile the final PDF.
+For more information about the provided targets (tasks) use `make help`.

 ## Installation guide